Principled Identification of Structural Dynamic Models

 Deviations from the dashed lines are modest and attributable to the higher-order remainder terms $O(\operatorname{tr}\{E^3\})$ in the expansions.
 Importantly, the choice of variable ordering influences this term, but the first-order expression $\bar\rho_{\mathrm{c}}=1-\tfrac{1}{4}d(C)+O(\operatorname{tr}\{E^3\})$ holds regardless, and any choice of variable ordering will land near the same location in this figure.
 We observed that the values of $\bar\rho_\mathrm{c}$ do not systematically lie above or below the dashed line for Cholesky, so it does not appear that the orderings in the empirical literature were selected with this in mind.
 By construction, OASIS is order-invariant, so each study contributes a single OASIS point, with no additional variation arising from the choice of variable ordering.

-\section{Detailed Result for a Monetary Policy VAR}
+\subsection{Detailed Result for a Monetary Policy VAR}

-In this section, we pursue a more detailed analysis of the SVAR used in \citet{Leeperetal1996} to study monetary shocks.
-We estimate a VAR(4) using quarterly U.S. data for the sample period 1959:Q1-2018:Q4. \citet{Leeperetal1996} used monthly data, which required them to interpolate quarterly GDP data to a monthly frequency.\footnote{In the appendix, we also estimate the SVAR with interpolated monthly data, along with additional robustness checks.} The four variables are real GDP, the GDP deflator (DEF), the federal funds rate (FFR), and the money stock (M2).
+Next, we pursue a more detailed analysis of the SVAR used in \citet{Leeperetal1996} to study monetary shocks.
+We estimate a VAR(4) using quarterly U.S. data for the sample period 1959:Q1-2018:Q4. \citet{Leeperetal1996} used monthly data, which required them to interpolate quarterly GDP data to a monthly frequency.
+The four variables are real GDP, the GDP deflator (DEF), the federal funds rate (FFR), and the money stock (M2).
 All variables are in log differences except the FFR, which is in levels.

 The ordering of variables is (GDP, DEF, FFR, M2), which is the same as in \citet{Leeperetal1996}.
 We estimate the model with OASIS and the conventional lower-triangular Cholesky decomposition, as well as the upper-triangular Cholesky decomposition, which is identical to reversing the ordering of the variables.
 Results for an alternative ordering and for a different price index are reported in the appendix.